Located only 30 minutes by train from Copenhagen, Roskilde is a perfect choice for a day trip outside the Danish capital.

-It is very easy to travel from Copenhagen to Roskilde with the train.
-Journey lasts for 30 minutes and return ticket will cost you 190 DKK (around 25 euros).
-You can buy it at the ticket machines in any train station.
+It is straightforward to travel from Copenhagen to Roskilde with the train.
+The journey lasts for 30 minutes, and a return ticket will cost you 190 DKK (around 25 euros).
+You can buy it at the ticket machines at any train station.

 What to see in Roskilde

 The Stændertorvet Square in Roskilde is a great place to start your day with.